Language selection

 PGMs have strong catalytic properties – meaning they can accelerate or trigger a chemical process without themselves being permanently changed or consumed.
 Manufacturing of catalytic converters for use in exhaust systems in internal combustion vehicles is the largest use of these metals.

 Both platinum and palladium are used in autocatalysts to reduce tailpipe emissions from light vehicles, buses, and medium- and heavy-duty trucks – helping to improve air quality.
-Platinum and palladium are also used for investment, to a limited extent.

 Rhodium is added to three-way (platinum-palladium-rhodium) catalysts for light-duty gasoline vehicles to reduce emissions of nitrogen oxides (NOx).

-Iridium and ruthenium end uses include chemical, electronic and electrochemical uses.
+Iridium and ruthenium end uses include chemical, electronic, and electrochemical uses.
 Iridium and ruthenium use is expected to grow in hydrogen production and fuel cells.

-Platinum group metals, global uses, 2021
+Platinum group metals, global uses, 2022

 circular chart